-The Amex Blue Cash Preferred charges $95 annual fee (waived in the first year of account opening), but in return you stand to gain so much in cash back rewards from its high-earning bonus categories.
+The Amex Blue Cash Preferred charges $95 annual fee, but in return you stand to gain so much in cash back rewards from its high-earning bonus categories.

 The American Express Cash Magnet has no annual fee, but that’s reflected in its lower earning, yet straightforward, rewards structure.

 Maybe you want a bigger introductory bonus and don’t mind paying an annual fee along the way.
 In that case, the Blue Cash Preferred from American Express could be your best option.
-In return for the annual fee, you will get a $300 welcome bonus after you spend $3,000 on your card within six months of account opening.
+In return for the annual fee, you will earn a $350 statement credit welcome bonus after you spend $3,000 on your card within six months of account opening.

 The introductory bonus alone is worth more than two years of annual fees on its own, and the bonus is on top of rewards you earn on regular spending.